com3014-group9/com3014_meowstagram/README.md

 # com3014_meowstagram
-This repository builds and runs the whole app
+This repository provides scripts to build and run the Meowstagram app.

 ## Requirements
 The following packages must be configured for your system: